MarkJLee/chal-threads-home/README.md

 -   Upon tapping the "Privacy" ListTile, the user should be navigated to the Privacy view.
 -   Within the Privacy view, utilize the SwitchListTile widget for toggle options.

+### Dark Mode

+-   The Home, Search, Activity, and Profile screens shall implement a dark mode theme.
+This shall match the look and feel of dark mode in the platform OS.

 ## Demo Link

 -   [Threads-home](https://imgur.com/a/iWzhhGD)